FIRE DEPARTMENT

 IGNITING: Double-check the damper to make certain it is open.

 MAINTENANCE: Check mortar around the chimney for excessive soot buildup (do this monthly if the fireplace is used continuously, every three to six months if used periodically).
-For repairs, check the yellow pages under Chimney Repairs and Builders. for cleaning, check the yellow pages under Chimney Cleaning.
+For repairs, check the yellow pages under Chimney Repairs and Builders.
+For cleaning, check the yellow pages under Chimney Cleaning.

 SCREENING: Select a proper-fitting screen or an approved glass cover to keep sparks and embers from leaving the firebox.